-Historic Marker Program
+PPS Marker Program

-Markers for architectural merit serve to identify individual buildings by date and association (usually the name of the architect, builder, or first occupant) and to encourage the continued care and preservation of buildings throughout Providence’s 25 neighborhoods.
-Eligible buildings — residential, commercial, and institutional — must be at least 50 years old, retain the integrity of the original design, and be appropriately and well maintained.
+Markers for architectural merit serve to identify individual buildings by date and association (usually the name(s) of the building’s first owner and architect or builder when known) and to encourage the continued care and preservation of buildings throughout Providence’s 25 neighborhoods.
+Eligible buildings — residential, commercial, and institutional — must be at least 50 years old, retain the integrity of the historic design, and be appropriately and well maintained.

-Once approved, the cost of the marker is $300 for members of the Providence Preservation Society and $325, which includes a one-year household membership to PPS, for the general public.
-The fee represents the cost of the hand-painted marker and a professionally researched building history, including deed/title research to determine the original owner and construction date.
-The property owner will receive a copy of the building research and digital copy will be added to our online marker database, The Mary A. Gowdey Library of House Histories.
+Once the application is approved, the cost of the marker is $300 for members of the Providence Preservation Society and $325 for non-members, which includes a one-year discounted household membership to PPS.
+The fee represents the cost of the physical marker and a discounted, professionally researched building history, including deed/title research to determine the original owner and construction date for an architectural merit marker.
+The property owner will receive a copy of the research and a digital copy will be added to our online marker database, The Mary A. Gowdey Library of House Histories.

 Because the Marker Program is more than 50 years old, some of the markers out there are in rough shape.
 We welcome applications for replacement markers.
 Replacements for markers awarded within the last 20 years cost $150 for PPS members and $175 for the general public.
 Replacement of markers older than 20 years requires new property research, and applicants will be charged the regular $300/$325 rate.